washingtonpost/arc-publishing-platform-postman-collection/README.md

 5. `websiteId1` - the id of a website to test circulating to and from
 6. `websiteId2` - the id of a website to test circulating to and from

+The `org` variable will be used in the `host` variable in order to set the appropriate URL for your testing.
+The collection defaults to using sandbox.

 ### How the Collection Works: